 Shot placement for big game animals is often a contentious topic among hunters.
-When you take that discussion and add in variables like range and weapon ( rifle, bow, crossbow, airgun ) choice, you are pouring fuel on a volatile fire.
+When you take that discussion and add in variables like range and weapon choice (rifle, bow, crossbow, airgun), you are pouring fuel on a volatile fire.

-Once all the variables are identified, the decision comes down to the best judgment of the hunter, which, as you can imagine, varies.
+Once all the variables are identified, the decision comes down to the best judgment of the hunter.
+As you can imagine, this varies.

 There are several places you can shoot a deer that will kill it in a quick and humane fashion.
 Of course, some of them are evaluated as riskier than others.

-This article will discuss shot placement and shot angles for those hunting with either a rifle or a bow.
+This article will discuss deer kill zones, shot placement, and shot angles for those hunting with either a rifle or a bow.

 The intent here is not to render a verdict on the ethics of each shot, but to provide readers with information that they can apply to their own decisions in the field.